GH05TS1M0NR1L3Y/GH05TS1M0NR1L3Y/README.md

 i dunno how to make this interesting errmm soo my name is simon
 ----
-  i really like tdi and squid games !!
+  i really like blur and weezer !!
   ----
 he/him
 ----